Chin Acne & Pimples: Causes, Treatment, And Skin Care Tips

 • Laser And Light Therapy

 LED light therapy is one of the most popular non-invasive treatment options for acne (9).
 It helps to kill the acne-causing bacteria and reduce inflammation.
 The FDA has approved using blue light treatments for mild to moderate acne.
-Laser therapy is also used for treating mild to moderate acne (pimples, whiteheads, and blackheads).
+Laser therapy may also help treat blackheads on the chin and other facial areas.

 • Surgical Extraction